cnnlabs/cnn-package-generator/generators/cli/templates/README.md

 # <%= PROJECT_NAME %>

 This is a CNN CLI based project.
+Replace this README with your own.

-Useful things to know:
+## Useful things to know:

 - CLI code goes in `lib/<%= CLI_NAME %>-cli.js`.
 You get -h, --help, -v, and --version for free.